Forestella: Artistry

 Known to domestic audiences for their appearances on Immortal Songs and KBS's televised public concerts Open Concert, the group has demonstrated their versatility in reinterpreting songs of various genres ranging from trot to gugak (traditional Korean music) and incorporating rock, pop and classical singing techniques into their performances.
 The diversity of their repertoire is apparent through the artists and ensembles they have performed together with, which include classical crossover tenor Paul Potts, gugak performers Song So-hee and Ahn Sook-sun and pop singer Jang Hye-jin.
 The members have stated that they never felt the need to limit themselves to any specific genre and preferred to experiment and draw inspiration from their varied individual musical preferences.
 When asked about why they ventured into the crossover genre, Cho and Ko both expressed their dissatisfaction with the limited repertoire they were given as singers trained in the Western classical opera tradition and hoped to challenge the conservatism still prevalent within the classical music community.
 The quartet have been praised by commentators for breaking barriers in the domestic music scene which existed between classically-trained singers and other genres.

 Forestella initially drew comparisons to Forte di Quattro, who won the first season of Phantom Singer.
-Newsis opined that "if Forte di Quattro is masculine and luxurious, Forestella has a lively energy that doesn't know where to go.
-If Forte di Quattro feels like a gentleman, Forestella feels like an adventure full of dreams, hopes and adventures."
+Newsis opined that "if Forte di Quattro is masculine and luxurious, Forestella has such a lively energy that you don't know where it would jump next.
+If Forte di Quattro feels like a gentleman, Forestella feels like an adventure full of dreams, hopes and escapades."
 However, unlike their Phantom Singer predecessors, Forestella's sound has been described as "leaning towards pop".
-Regardless of genre, their performances are generally characterized by well-defined harmonies and their unusually wide combined vocal range, anchored by Kang and Ko's countertenor and basso profondo tessiture respectively.
+Regardless of genre, their performances are generally characterized by well-defined harmonies and their unusually wide combined vocal range, anchored by Kang's countertenor and Ko's basso profondo tessiture respectively.